 With the passage of time, we have moved into the modern world and our needs and expectations are increasing rapidly.
 We aren't satisfied with what we have and we always want more.
 So, we work for longer hours and take unnecessary stress to earn more and have more.
 Finally, we start feeling discomfort, and the stress grabs us.
-And this becomes a cycle we cannot break and it continues.
+And this becomes a cycle we cannot break out from.
 Thereby, we cannot enjoy life and become even more stressed.

 Q. What proper planning a traveller should do before visiting a new city or country?

 A. Well, travelling is fun and exciting and this could be amplified if a traveller does the homework before starting the trip.
 First of all, a traveller should collect the map of the place and list down the interesting locations where she/he should visit.
 Arranging for local currency is another important task.
 Furthermore, if possible, they should arrange for a "guided tour" which would be beneficial for them to know everything about the locality.
-And the other most important thing is to let others know about the trip or where they are travelling.
+They should let others know about the trip or where they are travelling for safety reason.
 Such initiatives would be helpful to trace them back in case of emergencies.
-Doing some internet research to know about the people of the destination and their customs is also recommended.
+Doing some internet research to know about the local customs, weather conditions and transportation types are also recommended.

 Q. Do you think people will travel more in the future?
 What will be they more interested to see and visit after 10 years?
 Why?

 [ Written by - Jincy Jibins ]